nest/nest-docker/README.md

 you should explicitly specify a folder with existing write permissions.

-In any case, this will download the docker image with the pre-installed NEST master from docker-registry.ebrains.eu and start it.
+In any case, this will download the docker image with the pre-installed NEST main from docker-registry.ebrains.eu and start it.
 After booting, a URL is presented.
 Click on it or copy it to your browser.
 Voilà!
 Jupyter notebook starts from the docker image.